of Worship Language

 Scripture tells us, no, God does not accept just any worship, that not everything we present to him pleases him.
 More than a possibility, it is likely that our language actually impedes relational connection.
 Jesus pointedly addressed this issue about worship language when he rebuked some Pharisees and scribes saying, “These people honor me with their lips, but their hearts are far from me.
 They worship me in vain, their teachings are but rules taught by men” (Mk 7:6-7; Mt 15:8-9; Isa 29:13, NIV).
 First he rejects worship language lacking relational involvement of their hearts (the heart signifying the whole person functioning from inner out), that is, words composed in worship language while uttered (“honor me with lips”) at a relational distance (“hearts far from me”).
 He then exposes their worship language as “in vain” (matēn, without purpose, useless) because it is unable to make relational connection with God and thus doesn’t fulfill the primary communicative purpose of language—though such worship language did fulfill a secondary purpose for its users that easily becomes the primary basis for worship practice.

 What we hear from Jesus illuminates our understanding of the process needed for relational connection with God.
-Useless worship language is not a mere cessation of speech but composed a substitute language originating from “teachings/rules taught by men” (or “human tradition”); that is, the source of this substitute language is human shaping from human contextualization that is designed to essentially simulate worship rather than communicate relational response.
-Even with any good intentions, this human tradition has critical relational consequences.
+Useless worship language is not a mere cessation of speech but composed a substitute language originating from “teachings/rules taught by men” (or “human tradition”); that is, this substitute language is our default "native" language shaped by our human contexts and essentially functions to simulate worship rather than communicate relational response.
+Even with any good intentions, this default language has critical relational consequences.
 Because this language is uttered from a relational distance (even unintentionally), it conflicts with God’s distinguishing relational language that composes God’s relational imperatives (“commandments,” (Mk 7:8-9; see Jn 4:23-24), which are only for his primary purpose of making relational connection with the whole and holy God.
 Here, then, are two languages in conflict with each other, and their difference must be accounted for because they are incompatible in spite of the similarity of their words.

 The inescapable question we are faced with is whose language we use in worship.
 Our worship language is either God’s relational language—the language from God’s very heart that ‘sings’ only for intimate relational connection together (intimacy defined as hearts open and making the deepest connection together)—or language that keeps us at a relational distance, confined in limits we impose on ourselves and God.
 The latter is a substitute language for God’s relational language.
 Throughout this study we call this substitute language referential language, that is composed by a narrowed-down interpretive process (hermeneutic) using quantitative and generalized terms to convey information rather than having the qualitative and relational-specific meaning to communicate to God.
 We speak referential language fluently and expertly, as we will see—especially in this information age dominated by social media—and this creates a hermeneutical impasse in our worship language.